AnAngryGoose/anangrygoose.github.io/docs/infrastructure/filesystem/mergerfs.md

 ## Branch Setup & Preparation

+!!!
+WARNING Important

+    Never write data directly to the `/mnt/disk1` folders if you can help it.
+Always write to `/mnt/storage`.
+If you modify files on the backing disks directly while MergerFS is running, you might see cache inconsistencies until you remount.

 Before creating the pool, the underlying mount points (branches) should be organized and secured.

 ### 1. Naming Convention